pimoroni/flotilla-python/documentation/dock.md

 `module = dock.first(flotilla.Module)`

-But please remember to change the word ìmoduleî or ìModuleî to the one youíre using!
+But please remember to change the word ‚Äúmodule‚Äù or ‚ÄúModule‚Äù to the one you‚Äôre using!
 Eg.

 `rainbow = dock.first(flotilla.Rainbow)`

 If you want to add more modules then just keep repeating the module line for each type you want to connect.*

-You might want to add in an error message for if youíve forgotten to plug in any of the modules, for example, if youíre using a Motor module you might write:
+You might want to add in an error message for if you‚Äôve forgotten to plug in any of the modules, for example, if you‚Äôre using a Motor module you might write:

 ```
 if motor is None:
-	print(ìMotor module not plugged in.
-Try again!î)
+	print(‚ÄúMotor module not plugged in.
+Try again!‚Äù)
 	dock.stop()
 	sys.exit(1)
 else
-	print(ìRunningÖî)
+	print(‚ÄúRunning‚Ä¶‚Äù)
 ```

 *to connect more than one module of the same type, see advanced use.